ehanahamed/quizfreely/backend/README.md

 In the droplet, create `/root/pb/`

-Download pocketbase's linux executable, then move it to `/root/pb/pocketbase`.
+We're going to download pocketbase's linux executable, and move it to `/root/pb/pocketbase`. (explained in detail below)

 We can find the latest download url/link in [pocketbase's github relases](https://github.com/pocketbase/pocketbase/releases) or somewhere in [pocketbase's website](https://pocketbase.io) or docs.
 The version in the url/link below is just an example